project-hatohol/HAPI-2.0-Specification/en/README.md

 ### fetchResult

-The following table value are success and failure of fetch request.
-If request fail, to resend request to plugin is standard motion.
+The following table values represent whether success or failure when calling fetch series of procedures.
+If a request fails, resending request to plugin is standard behavior.

 |Status|Description|
 |:---------|:---|